Hawks out for win, not revenge: Sewell

-LAST year Hawthorn vowed to exact revenge on Essendon and Matthew Lloyd after Brad Sewell was KOed by the Bombers skipper, but with both teams currently sitting on one victory from five games, the victim of that huge bump says this Saturday night's clash is all about winning.
+Hawthorn vowed to exact revenge on Essendon and Matthew Lloyd after Brad Sewell was KOed by the Bombers skipper, but this Saturday night's clash is now about wi

 The Hawks and Dons formed a famous rivalry in the 1980s, which has continued in recent years and was underlined in last year's fiery round-22 encounter when Sewell was cleaned up by the now retired Lloyd.